brklntmhwk/leptos-practice/README.md

 This repo walks you through a bunch of both client-side and server-side features Leptos provides, such as signals, resources, and server functions.

 ## Tips
+These are some notes of what I've learnt through tinkering with this app.
 ### Leptos
+- Leptos is a web frontend framework that is reactive primitive with signals like SolidJS
+- Instead of using virtual DOM, it works with real DOM nodes and can observe and detect partial changes made inside a structure by signal
+- This makes rendering to occur as less frequently as possible
 #### SSR + Hydration
 - In the SSR mode, `cargo-leptos` helps coordinate the build process that requires two separate binaries: one compiled to native code and running the server, and the other compiled to WASM and running in the browser.
   - In my project `leptos-app`, they are `backend` and `frontend`, respectively.